 Wait times first thing in the morning can be around 120 minutes, but like the other big attractions, it drops down later in the day.
 We suggest waiting unless you are going to rope drop it right away.

 It’s definitely one of the hottest queues in the park with no air-conditioning and we don’t recommend going in the middle of the day to avoid the sun.

-The same plexiglass dividers are up here and ground markers too.
+The same plexiglass dividers are up here.
 At least Wheezy is still singing his heart out!

 Toy Story Mania!

 If you are always trying to break your previous high score on Toy Story Mania!, it might take you a little longer now than a few months ago is a great time to try it.
-Average wait times are around 30 minutes, and late in the day it is usually around 20 minutes.
-Some of the times we’ve rode it, we’ve been able to just get off and walk right through the queue to get on again!
+Average wait times are around 60-70 minutes, though late in the day, it is usually around 30 minutes.

-Distancing markers are everywhere and plexiglass dividers are in the stair section of the queue.
+Distancing markers have been removed but and plexiglass dividers are still in the stair section of the queue.

 Cast Members are visibly cleaning the cars regularly, and it isn’t slowing down capacity at all.

 Alien Swirling Saucers

-This is our least favorite ride in Hollywood Studios, and even the 20 minute average wait time doesn’t tempt us.
+This is our least favorite ride in Hollywood Studios, and with a 40-minute average wait time, we won’t be riding any time soon.

-Distancing markers are installed in the queue and the interactive elements are not running at this time.
+Distancing markers have been removed from the queue but the interactive elements are back up and running at this time.

 Tower of Terror

 Rock ‘n’ Roller Coaster

 The pre-show for Rock ‘n’ Roller Coaster is still operating and all ground markers have been removed.

 When you get near the loading area, you’ll see the plexiglass dividers up.

 Now, Disney has once again started loading more guests into the ride vehicles and are filling every row.
 This is one of the hardest rides to keep your mask on for, so make sure it’s fastened tightly so you don’t lose it!

 Star Tours – The Adventures Continue